d2rahrah/Goblin_buy_GUI/README.md

 # Rah-Rah's HTML Buy tool for Goblins

-About:
+About

 Hey!
 You found it — this is my little HTML tool for the community.
-Use it, play with it, tweak it… just remember who made it as it's so complicated and hours hours have gone into it 😎.. or maybe not, maybe it was just silly python program to do the task and now somethingm more pleasent for our eyes.
+Use it, play with it, tweak it… just remember who made it 😎.
+Hours of work (or maybe just silly Python code) went into it, but now it’s more pleasant for your eyes.

+Usage

+Open the HTML file.

+Copy whole shops inventory to a file.

+Follow the descriptions in the tool — you can’t go wrong, except if you mistype the price field ^_^.

-Maybe make it in your client, should not be that hard.
-Now it is what it is, but plz share and we shall triumph!
-Greenskin federation*!
+Maybe make it run in your client — shouldn’t be that hard.
+Now it is what it is, but please share so we can all triumph!

-*Greenskin federation acknowledges that the program and it's use is a Ferengi property and using it may accumulate in a court ruled usage fee depending on the tokens used while using it.
-Ferengi law goes before any Hu-Man licenses.
-Only on Terra you may put that license as the main one.
-On galactic scale, it's only Terra property, which will be overruled by any civilized council in court.
+Greenskin Federation/Ferengi Alliance note: This program and its use are Ferengi property.
+Using it may incur a court-ruled usage fee depending on tokens consumed.
+Ferengi law takes precedence over human licenses on Terra, while galactic scale usage is overruled only by a civilized council.

-Usage:
-In desc there is pretty much what you need to operate.
-Just open it and you cant go wrong, except broke if you typo the price field ^_^

 See you at the newbiefields at 13 w;8 s;fields;2 e -rah